 When it comes to primi piatti, however, Roman cuisine has more than pasta to offer.
 Gnocchi alla Romana are a traditional dish of the city, where semolina is used instead of potatoes and the gnocchi are layered with butter and parmesan, then baked.
 They are traditionally eaten on Thursday.

 I secondi (meat or fish dishes) of Rome are as rich and earthy as its pasta dishes.
 Lamb is a favorite, and it is usually cooked in the oven or fried scotta dito style (scorched finger-style).
 Coda alla Vaccinara is also quintessentially Roman: its main ingredient is oxtail, flavored with celery and, often sultanas.
 The trippa alla Trasteverina (tripes "trasteverina style", Trastevere being an area in downtown Rome) which is cooked in a clay pan, and the most popular saltimbocca alla Romana, sautéd slices of veal covered with a slice of "prosciutto" ham and a salvia leaf. coda alla vaccinara and trippa are somehow "weird" dishes, not commonly eaten in the rest of Italy.
 Fish also holds an important place in the roman cuisine.
 Typical is codfish, usually eaten on Fridays.
 Then mullets, sea crayfish, and prawns.
-Carciofi alla Romana (artichokes Roman style) is the king of the vegetables courses and are prepared by mixing the artichoke's stem with garlic, parsley, salt, pepper and oil.
+Carciofi alla Romana (artichokes Roman style) is the king of the vegetables courses and are prepared by mixing the artichoke's stem with garlic, parsley, salt, pepper a

 Also famous are puntarelle a kind of salad served with oil, salt, vinegar and pieces of anchovy.